pkamath2/audio-latent-composition/README.md

 ```

 ### Citation
-If you use this code for your research, please cite both ours as well as Chai et al., as:
+If you use this code for your research please cite as:
 ```
 (Audio paper under review)
 ```